-Listeners will delight in the musical surprises that bring Don Durk to life in all his roguish glory.
 Though he’s “wicked as wicked can be,” the music makes clear that this pirate is more amusing than alarming—a fabulous figure of fantasy whose sins are outnumbered only by his style.
-A perfect musical adventure that captures both the fun and the folly of falling under a pirate’s spell.
+Rather than creating a truly frightening villain, the music celebrates a character whose greatest treasures are imagination, humor, and an irresistible sense of theatrical adventure.

 Ho, for the Pi-rate Don Durk of Dow-dee!